daniel-lundin/kuta/README.md

    -p, --processes          Number of processes in the process pool -t, --timeout            Number of milliseconds before tests timeout
-       --reporter           progress or spec(default) -w, --watch [dir1,dir2]  Directories to watch for changes and re-run tests
+       --reporter           progress or spec(default)
 ```